 Other holds may prevents students from registering.
 Check with your advisor or the Biology secretary for information on how to get the hold released.

 Eaglenet will not allow anyone to add a course if the class is full.
 Class size is based on several factors and often cannot be overridden.
 If you need a particular course for graduation or other extreme circumstance, in some cases the instructor MAY authorize course size overload.
-So your first step is to contact the instructor.
-If the instructor permits you into the course, he/she may be able to complete on Eaglenet; otherwise, an In-Class Registration Form (available online, in Sutton Hall, or at the Biology Office SCI 258) will need to be signed and turned in to Sutton Hall, 2nd Floor to be registered.
+You will need to contact the instructor.
 If the instructor will not allow course size overload, your next option is to regularly check Eaglenet to see if someone drops, then immediately register for the course.
-Finally, you may want to contact the Biology Department Chair (via the department secretary) to alert him/her to a possible need for another section.
-A new section MAY be opened provided there are a sufficient number of students needing to add the course.

 Students may not use Eaglenet to register for special permission courses: Independent/directed study, internships, thesis, and other by-permission only courses.